Four Ways to a More Resilient Digital Life

 First and foremost, given the volatility and lack of regulation of this market, we suggest only spending an amount you are comfortable potentially losing.
 Even then, incorporate every possible safeguard with each purchase.
 This includes buying only from verified marketplaces; using a hardware wallet (which works like a flash drive) to access your NFTs and ignoring random emails as well as pop-ups that promise exclusive opportunities.

 In today’s challenging insurance landscape, it is especially crucial to build resilience into every aspect of your life.
-The digital environment is an area that demands extra caution due to the vast risk of exposure.
-In fact, we believe it requires a concerted effort from the whole family to truly fight cybercrime.
-These discussions and practicing the above risk management tips will help further increase your digital resiliency online.
+We believe it requires a concerted effort from the whole family to truly fight cybercrime.